-All the files here mentioned in this section need, then, to be put into the working directory specified by the <workingDir> node into the <RunInfo> block.
+The files mentioned in this section need, then, to be put into the working directory specified by the <workingDir> node into the <RunInfo> block.

-21.11.1.2 Models
+19.11.1.2 Models

 The Models block contains the name of the executable file of MAAP5 (with the path, if necessary), and the name of the interface (e.g. MAAP5_GenericV7).
 The block has also some required nodes: